Esri/awesome-arcgis-developers/README.md

 - Integrations & Plugins (third-party libraries):
 	- [ArcGIS integrations with CesiumJS](https://developers.arcgis.com/cesiumjs/) - Guide and tutorials to help you start build mapping applications with CesiumJS and ArcGIS.
-	- [ArcGIS integrations with MapLibre GL JS](https://developers.arcgis.com/maplibre-gl-js/maplibre-arcgis-plugin/) - Learn how to connect Leaflet apps with ArcGIS services using the Esri-maintained ArcGIS MapLibre plugin and ArcGIS REST JS, including tutorials, API references, and sample code.
+	- [ArcGIS integrations with MapLibre GL JS](https://developers.arcgis.com/maplibre-gl-js/maplibre-arcgis-plugin/) - Learn how to connect MapLibre GL JS apps with ArcGIS services using the Esri-maintained ArcGIS MapLibre plugin and ArcGIS REST JS, including tutorials, API references, and sample code.
 	- [ArcGIS integrations with OpenLayers](https://developers.arcgis.com/openlayers/) - Guide and tutorials to help you start building web apps with OpenLayers and ArcGIS location services.
-	- [Esri Leaflet](https://developers.arcgis.com/esri-leaflet/) - Learn how to connect Leaflet apps with ArcGIS services using the Esri-maintained Esri Leaflet plugin and ArcGIS REST JS, including tutorials, API references, and sample code.
+	- [ArcGIS integrations with Leaflet](https://developers.arcgis.com/esri-leaflet/) - Learn how to connect Leaflet apps with ArcGIS services using the Esri-maintained Esri Leaflet plugin and ArcGIS REST JS, including tutorials, API references, and sample code.
 	- [Esri-gl](https://github.com/muimsd/esri-gl) - A community-maintained plugin that enables the use of ArcGIS services in Mapbox GL JS and MapLibre GL JS applications.

 - SDKs for Extending ArcGIS Products: